North West Shelf Project Extension

 The NWS Project Extension allows existing gas resources to be developed without the need for constructing new processing facilities, provides ongoing employment and social investment in the region and supports the transition to a lower-carbon future.

-The project has paid over $40 billion in royalties and excise
+The project has paid over A$42 billion in royalties and excise

-Extending the North West Shelf is harmful to Murujuga rock art.
+Will extending the North West Shelf be harmful to Murujuga rock art?

 FACT

 Woodside acknowledges that its approach to managing and protecting cultural heritage has improved over time.
-Cultural heritage impacts were managed differently in the past and those practices do not meet the standards that Woodside now sets itself and that the community expects today.
+Cultural heritage impacts were managed differently in the past and those practices neither meet the standards that the company now sets itself nor do they reflect what the community expects today.

 Today, Woodside's approach is informed by consultation with Traditional Custodians, industry best practice and expert advice.
-Woodside’s policy is to avoid future damage or disturbance to cultural heritage and, if avoidance is not possible, to minimise and mitigate the impacts, in close consultation with Indigenous communities and Traditional Custodians.
+The company's policy is to avoid future damage or disturbance to cultural heritage and, if avoidance is not possible, to minimise and mitigate the impacts, in close consultation with Indigenous communities and Traditional Custodians.

 Additional Facts